-To be able to transfer your code to the EV3 Brick, you'll first need to connect the EV3 Brick to your computer with the mini-USB cable and configure the connection with Visual Studio Code.
+In order to be able to transfer your code to the EV3 Brick, you'll first need to connect the EV3 Brick to your computer using the mini USB cable and configure the connection with Visual Studio Code.
 To do so:

-- Turn the EV3 Brick on - Connect the EV3 Brick to your computer with the mini-USB cable - Configure the USB connection as shown in Figure 2.5.
+- Switch on the EV3 Brick. - · Connect the EV3 Brick to your computer using the mini USB cable. - Configure the USB connection as shown in Figure 2.5.

-Figure 2.5: Configuring the USB connection between the computer and the EV3 Brick
+Figure 2.5: Configuring the USB connection between the computer and the EV3 Brick.